Before you start flaming me for what you think I am going to write, please take a minute to read this article.

 It's making me realize how valuable their company is to us.
-When we do get to a point where we can spend our time however we want, I'm going to look back on these days with fond memories.
+When we get to a point where we can spend our time however we want, I'm going to look back on these days with fond memories.

 Making great memories is invaluable.
-When we do transition to a new phase in our lives, that will open us up to making new and different memories.
+When we transition to a new phase in our lives, that will open us up to making new and different memories.
 A period of sadness will be replaced with new experiences.
 It seems this is the natural flow of life.

 This post is meant to do a few things: